HazyResearch/fonduer-tutorials/README.md

 ## Hardware Tutorial

-In this tutorial, we build a Fonduer application to tackle the task of extracting maximum storage temperatures for specific transistor part numbers from their datasheets.
+In this [tutorial](hardware/), we build a Fonduer application to tackle the task of extracting maximum storage temperatures for specific transistor part numbers from their datasheets (PDF format).

+## Wiki Tutorial

+In this [tutorial](wiki/), we use Fonduer to extract the place of of birth for American presidents from their wikipedia html pages (HTML format).

 ### Hardware Figures Tutorial

-In this tutorial, we build a Fonduer application to tackle the task of extracting images for specific transistors from their datasheets.
+In this [advanced tutorial](hardware_image/), we build a Fonduer application to tackle the task of extracting images for specific transistors from their datasheets.
 This demonstrates how `Fonduer` can be used for image data in additional to text.

 ## Quick Start